Medically Underwritten Health Care Plans

 What does health insurance cover?

 Health insurance plans cover a combination of routine expenses (i.e. planned predictable expenses), and unplanned expenses.
-Every plan will vary with regard to dollar amounts for these benefits.
+Every plan will vary with regard to coverage amounts for each of these benefits.

 • Prescription drugs